Sling TV Vs. DirecTV Stream - 11 Facts You Need To Know

 Sling TV has only made deals with a small number of local broadcast stations, so you may not be able to get some regional sports networks via Sling TV depending on where you live.
 DirecTV Stream has much better local TV coverage.

-DirecTV Stream currently has five 1080p/60fps “Full HD” channels: CBS, CBS Sports, The Olympic Channel and POP.
+DirecTV Stream currently has a handful of 1080p/60fps “Full HD” channels, including CBS, CBS Sports, The Olympic Channel and POP.

 Sling TV doesn’t have any information about the picture quality of its channels on its website, but all Sling TV channels seem to be “Standard HD” streams.